FizzaZafar/Hybrid_NMF/README.md

 The following existing approaches to collaborative filtering were evaluated.
 The table below enumerates their validation and test RMSE.

 More information can be found in [baselines](https://github.com/suprajasridhara/hybrid_nmf/tree/master/baselines)

+## Implementation
+The implementation of our proposed method can be found in [\src](https://github.com/suprajasridhara/hybrid_nmf/tree/master/src).
+The command line interface supports different arguments.
+For more details run `python3 scr/main.py -h' or see [README]()

 ## More Info
 For a more detailed discussion about the method and the evaluation steps used see the [report](https://TODO:add_link_to_report)